915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 variable `x`.

-The instantiation operation (âcallingâ a class object) creates an empty object.
+The instantiation operation (“calling” a class object) creates an empty object.
 Many classes like to create objects with instances customized to a specific initial state.
 Therefore a class may define a special method named [`__init__()`](../reference/datamodel.html#object.__init__ "object.__init__"), like this: